inikep/lzbench/README.md

-pithy 2011-12-24 (WARNING: it contains bugs (decompression error; returns 0)) quicklz 1.5.0 shrinker 0.1 (WARNING: it can throw SEGFAULT compiled with gcc 4.9+ -O3) snappy 1.1.3 tornado 0.6a ucl 1.03
+pithy 2011-12-24 (WARNING: it contains bugs (decompression error; returns 0)) quicklz 1.5.0 shrinker 0.1 (WARNING: it can throw SEGFAULT compiled with gcc 4.9+ -O3) slz 1.0.0 (only a compressor, uses zlib for decompression) snappy 1.1.3 tornado 0.6a ucl 1.03